 - Adequate contraception and no or interruption of breastfeeding

-- Histologically confirmed extensive SCLC or high grade NEC of any other origin, relapsed after at least 1 systemic therapy
+- Histologically confirmed extensive SCLC or poorly differentiated NEC of any other origin, relapsed after at least 1 systemic therapy

 - Measurable disease according to Response Evaluation criteria in Solid Tumors (RECIST) Version 1.1